aockiji/aockiji/README.md

 ### About me:
 + I'm a student at University of Ghana, Legon.
-+ Right now, I’m interested in web development.
++ Right now, I’m interested in web development... buttt I genuinely want to work in cybersecuirity
 + Fun fact: I can say the first 100 digits of pi.
 ---
 ### Stuff I can do